maui-maui/goldmine/README.md

 ####This method is extremely easy, but may not offer the best performance and/or reliability.
 Overall, better.
 Just click this link: [Click to add GOLDMINE and CO. to your server](https://discordapp.com/api/oauth2/authorize?client_id=239775420470394897&scope=bot&permissions=66321471 "Click to add GOLDMINE to your server!"), select a server, click **Done**, and you're all set!
 Easy as pie :)

-You might want to set the command prefix and/or bot name for your server.
+You might want to set the command prefix for your server.
 To do so, simply make sure you're a server admin (Manage Server permission), and type:
- - `!setprop bot_name MyAwesomeBot` for bot name, replacing **MyAwesomeBot** with your desired name.
  - `!prefix $` for command prefix, replacing **$** with your desired prefix.

 ###Manual (Private Instance) (Selfbot mode available)